-Chana saag is an easy, tasty, and nutritious Indian curry with chickpeas, spinach, and tomatoes simmered with aromatic spices like cumin and coriander.
+Chana saag is an easy and healthy Indian curry with chickpeas, spinach, and tomatoes simmered with aromatic spices.
+Great for a one-pot dinner and ready in just 30 minutes.

-For more easy Indian recipes, try our rajma recipe, chickpea curry, Dal Makhani, and red lentil curry.
+For more easy Indian recipes, try our rajma recipe, chickpea curry, Dal Makhani, and lentil curry.

-Make chana saag an even tastier dinner with a dollop of yogurt, quick pickled red onions, and a generous squeeze of lemon.
+To take it over the top, we love finishing it with a dollop of yogurt, some quick pickled red onions, and a generous squeeze of lemon.

 Ingredients